gekkedev/ChessEngine/README.md

 Translations for piece names and basic events such as "check" and "checkmate" are provided in `engine/locales.js`.
 Languages include English, German, French, Spanish, Italian, Ukrainian and Traditional Chinese.
-The web interface selects a language based on the browser settings.
+The web interface now offers a drop-down selector and falls back to the browser language when none is chosen.

 ## Testing